Contact

 In CSP-Hosting and Flexible Virtualisation Benefit, you will most probably license end-client machines per VM.
 This option is unavailable in SPLA.

 These are entirely different licensing and, more importantly, commercial models.
 That is why you should never mix them on the same hardware.
-If you mix SPLA and non-SPLA-licensed Windows Server instances, your relative SPLA costs per virtual machine will increase, thus reducing your margin and competitiveness.
+If you mix SPLA- and non-SPLA-licensed Windows Server instances, your per-virtual-machine SPLA costs will increase, reducing your margin and competitiveness.

-So, if you want to allow your end clients to bring their Windows Server licenses or you want to “include” them as a CSP-Hoster, build a dedicated infrastructure for that.
-Do not mix SPLA and BYOL Windows Server licenses on the same hardware.
+So, if you want to allow your end clients to bring their Windows Server licences or you want to “include” them as a CSP-Hoster, build a dedicated infrastructure for that.
+Do not mix SPLA and BYOL Windows Server licences on the same hardware.

 🖐 Plan smart licensing strategies across SPLA, CSP and BYOL.
 Learn more: SPLA and CSP-Hoster Audit Defense.